MenxLi/metadent-app/doc/py-tools-basic.md

 ## Core Data Structures

-The core data structures are defined in [`metadent_tools.model`](https://github.com/MenxLi/metadent-app/blob/main/py/src/metadent_tools/model.py), they are designed to reflect the structure of the metadata JSON files.
+The core data structures are defined in [`metadent_tools.model`](https://github.com/MenxLi/metadent-app/blob/main/py/src/metadent_tools/model.py).
-The most important one the high-level `DataPoint` class, which represent one sample containing the image and all metadata fields.
+The `BaseSchema` inheritances reflecting the structure of the storage JSON files, and the `DataPoint` class is designed for high-level representation of the image / metadata pair, with convenient methods for common operations.

 > Note that the field are *snake_case* in python but they are *camelCase* in the JSON files, the conversion is handled by `pydantic`'s aliasing feature.